omnibond/ccRender/README.rst

 Windows
 ^^^^^^^

-Python 3.5 can be download and install directly from `Python.org <https://www.python.org/downloads/release/python-353/>`_.
+Python 3.5 or later can be download and install directly from `Python.org <https://www.python.org/downloads/>`_.
 When installing, make sure that PATH option is enabled or manually add python's main directory and scripts subfolder to the PATH in the Environment Vairables.

 Pip should be included with Python's installation.
 If you wish to install it, download `get-pip.py <https://bootstrap.pypa.io/get-pip.py>`_ to a folder on your computer.